A Lesson From Babies…It’s Okay To Struggle

 Babies don’t mind struggles.
 To them, frustration isn’t a bad word.
 But without meaning to, we teach our babies to fear those things by projecting our adult point-of-view, by reacting (or overreacting), hurrying to “bail them out.”

 If we want to encourage our baby’s ingenuity, persistence, and self-confidence, it’s best to try to stifle our urge to “help” and provide plenty of opportunities for safe struggles, even when they cause a little frustration.
-Our infant might need to work for days, even weeks struggling to roll from back to tummy, or stretching himself to reach the toy that is just out of his grasp.
-If we stay out of the way, just verbally comfort, acknowledge and encourage our child, (giving him breaks, or helping minimally if he starts getting too frustrated or exhausted) he eventually experiences (and completely owns!) the thrill of his accomplishment.
+Our infant might need to work for days, even weeks struggling to roll from back to tummy, or stretching themselves to reach the toy that is just out of their grasp.
+If we stay out of the way, just verbally comfort, acknowledge and encourage our child, (giving them breaks, or helping minimally if they start getting too frustrated or exhausted) they eventually experience (and completely owns!) the thrill of their accomplishment.

 By feeling “stuck,” overcoming obstacles and also dealing with “failure” to achieve a particular goal, our children build strong coping skills that will make life’s temporary setbacks much easier to bear.
 It’s great to succeed, but being “not there yet” is a part of life and okay, too.
 Then, like the toddlers in class, they can continue to approach feeling stuck as just another fascinating state of being, an experience to examine, embrace, and hopefully overcome through confident perseverance.